uksrc/uksrc.github.io/_posts/news/2026-02-17-ukSRC-Supporting-New-Astronomical-Projects.md

 ---
 The ukSRC facility is now supporting nine new science cases as part of our expanded Demonstrator Case scheme.

-This scheme is designed to support UK astronomy using SKAO precursors and pathfinders while allowing the ukSRC to develop its facility to continuing to support the next generation of discoveries in radio astronomy.
+This scheme is designed to support UK astronomy using SKAO precursors and pathfinders while allowing the ukSRC to develop its facility to continue supporting the next generation of discoveries in radio astronomy.
 The cases represent a subset of the UK SKAO community to support evolving science and new technical innovations, preparing a ukSRC fit for the coming decades of SKA science.

 The Demonstrator Cases span a range of scientific objectives and technical requirements, aiming to achieve the following objectives: